Measurement of coherent exclusive $J/\psi\to\mu^+\mu^-$ production in ultraperipheral Pb+Pb collisions at $\sqrt{s_{\textrm{NN}}}=5.36$ TeV with the ATLAS detector: Systematic uncertainties

 The track veto applied in the event selection could be biased by the presence of additional UPC interactions in the same or separate Pb+Pb collision, resulting in the production of extra charged particle pairs, for example from the $\gamma\gamma\to\ee$ process or from the coherent $\rho^0\to\pi^+\pi^-$ production (see Section~\ref{sec:Results}).
 To check the impact of such processes on the results, the analysis is repeated with a relaxed track veto condition, to allow events with up to four reconstructed tracks instead of exactly two.
 The difference between the extracted signal yield from the modified (2--4 tracks) and nominal (exactly two tracks) track-veto requirements is taken as a systematic uncertainty.
 This difference is 2.1\% with no dependence on $y$.

 To cross-check event activity in the SR beyond the ID acceptance ($|\eta|<2.5$), topological clusters of calorimeter-cell energy deposits~\cite{PERF-2014-07} are studied.
 These topoclusters, calibrated to account for noise suppression, are required to have transverse energy $E_\mathrm{T} > 0.2$~\GeV and pseudorapidity in the range of $3.1 < |\eta| < 4.9$.
 Additionally, they must satisfy the cell significance criteria for the measured energy, as outlined in Ref.~\cite{STDM-2011-01}, to suppress contributions from electronic noise fluctuations.
 Approximately 4\% of events in the SR contain at least one additional topocluster.
 This observation is consistent with expectations from incoherent backgrounds and the production of extra particle pairs in the forward region for the signal process.
 Consequently, no additional systematic uncertainty is assigned.
+This cross-check also ensures that potential backgrounds with extra hadronic activity, such as those from peripheral coherent $J/\psi$ production or from beam-gas interactions, are essentially negligible.

-The uncertainty in the integrated luminosity of the data sample is 3.5\%.
+The uncertainty in the integrated luminosity of the data sample is 2.7\%.
 It is derived from the calibration of the luminosity following a methodology similar to that detailed in Ref.~\cite{DAPR-2021-01}, using the LUCID-2 detector~\cite{LUCID2} for the baseline luminosity measurements.

 The relative uncertainty in the $J/\psi\to \mumu$ branching ratio is 0.5\% ~\cite{ParticleDataGroup:2024cfk}.
 The total measurement uncertainty includes both the statistical and systematic components added in quadrature.
 Figure~\ref{fig:systot} shows the breakdown of the uncertainties for the differential cross section measurement.
-The total measurement uncertainty is around 6\%, except the last rapidity bin where the statistical uncertainty and the trigger scale factor statistical uncertainties are larger.
-The dominant source of uncertainty for most rapidity bins is the integrated luminosity uncertainty (3.5\%).
-In the first rapidity bin, the mass fit methodology uncertainty dominates slightly (3.7\%).
+The total measurement uncertainty is around 5--6\%, except the last rapidity bin where the statistical uncertainty and the trigger scale factor statistical uncertainties are larger.